- Home

 While we get a value for the total bone mass in the body from a total body scan, it is not the ideal way of assessing fracture risk.
 Bodycomp Imaging offers bone density screening, where the hip and the spine are imaged in detail to assess your fracture risk.
 If you are interested in fracture assessment then contact us to discuss a bone density screening test.

 A total body scan takes 7 minutes.
 While lying on the padded bed surface, the scanner arm makes a series of 7 passes over your body.
 The whole body image will be processed upon completion and your printouts will be provided to you at the time of your appointment.
-We book 15 – 30 minutes per client to allow for time to discuss the values.
+We book 45 minutes per client to allow for time to discuss the values.
 (Note: when scans are done in group format, the time per booking and the time to discuss the results will vary.)

 While some of our clients are elite athletes and use our scan to tweak their training routine, the majority of our clients are average people.
 Some come to us for a baseline scan before embarking on a weight loss plan and then have follow-ups every three months to monitor their progress.
-Significant weight loss will usually results in some loss of lean tissue, but minimizing the amount of lean tissue lost and maximizing the amount of fat loss is ideal.
+Significant weight loss will usually result in some loss of lean tissue, but minimizing the amount of lean tissue lost and maximizing the amount of fat loss is ideal.
 Lean tissue is metabolically more active than fat so having a greater lean to fat ratio will result in an increased metabolic rate.

 How accurate are the measurements produced by the bodycomp process?